 Step 1: Prepare your home for sale

-We asked top agents in Florida what repairs or upgrades they think help a home sell.
-Aesthetic appeal is very important in the Sunshine State, with home buyers putting a high priority on clean, modern-looking spaces.
+We asked top agents in Florida what repairs or upgrades they think help a house in Florida sell.
+Aesthetic appeal is very important when selling a house in the Sunshine State, with home buyers prioritizing clean, modern-looking spaces.

 Silvia Beham, a realtor with RE/MAX 200 specializing in Orlando and central Florida, recommends the following improvements: